 Finally, the amount of work required during the installation can play a big role in the final price of your replacement windows.
 Double-hung windows are the most common type of window in Ontario, and most installers can put these in for you fairly quickly.
 On the other hand, more complex jobs, such as bay windows, require additional reconstruction work during installation, which, as a result, increases the price.
 If a new rough opening has to be framed in to accommodate a larger or smaller window, or if the window is to be installed in a place where no window was before, this will also increase the price.

 Knowing the factors that go into the cost can help you make your decision when it is time to get new windows.
-For a free estimate for your home, contact Dayside Windows today.
+For a free estimate for replacement windows in Brantford, contact Dayside Windows today.